Noise-Tolerant Quantum Tokens for MAC: Introduction

+$\Tmac$ is an enhanced version of the much studied cryptographic primitive called Message Authentication Codes ($\mac$) in terms of functionality.
 There are two kinds of $\mac$ schemes that are of interest to us: post-quantum $\mac$s for classical documents, and $\mac$s for quantum documents.
 There have been quite a few works~\cite{BZ13,GLL+16,SY17} on post-quantum $\mac$s, starting with the work of Boneh and Zhandry~\cite{BZ13}.
 Among other results, the authors in~\cite{BZ13} showed that quantum secure Pseudorandom functions imply an existentially unforgeable $\mac$ that is secure against quantum-chosen message attacks, i.e., even against quantum adversaries who can query the $\mac$ on superposition of documents.
 The notion of authentication of quantum data was first studied by Barnum et al. in~\cite{BCG+02}.
 Later, there were subsequent works including~\cite{BW16,AM17,GYZ17} that strengthened the security definitions and the constructions achieving them, although these results are less relevant for this work since we concentrate on the authentication of \emph{classical} documents.